 - The first Wednesday of every month is our turn to help serve food to over 120 local elderly and indigent San Miguelenses through the So Others May Eat (S.O.M.E.) program.
 Volunteers from our organization gather in the courtyard of the Parroquia at 12:30 to set up and then plate and serve meals.
 Our thanks to Doris Tolpen, z"l, for getting us involved in this wonderful mitzvah.

-- SSMA/CHESMA, AC is also proud to announce a new community service initiative, the "Guardian Angels Program", whose mission it is to make daily contact with people living alone in SMA to assure their well-being.
-Subscribers will also be given special refrigerator magnets to store vital medical information (in a bilingual format) to help the EMT's and medical personnel in the event of an emergency.
+- SSMA/CHESMA, AC began a community service initiative, the "Guardian Angels Program", whose mission was to make daily contact with people living alone in SMA to assure their well-being.
+Subscribers were given special refrigerator magnets to store vital medical information (in a bilingual format) to help the EMT's and medical personnel in the event of an emergency.
+It is presently "on hold" due to apparent lack of community interest in this program.
+We tried!
+Anyone interested in resurrecting this worthy program?

 We urge you to personally become involved in these programs and/or donate specifically to these worthy endeavors.